 *Disability Benefits Questionnaires (DBQs) may be completed via secure telehealth when clinically appropriate and supported by the medical records.
 However, certain DBQs require in-person examination or specialized testing and cannot be completed via telehealth.
 Completion of any DBQ is at the physician's discretion.

-*Nexus letters and DBQ form completions involve independent medical opinions and do not establish a treating physician-patient relationship.
+*Nexus letters, medical opinion reports, and DBQ form completions involve independent medical opinions and do not establish a treating physician-patient relationship.

-*Nexus opinions are independent medical evaluations.
+*Medical opinions and nexus letter reviews are independent medical evaluations.
 Approval of a VA claim cannot be guaranteed, as final adjudication rests with the VA.

 Veterans sometimes ask us why nexus letter fees vary so widely among providers.
 The difference often comes down to who is reviewing your records and how the opinion is prepared.